 - You’ll have to pay a funding fee.
 The funding fee offsets the cost to taxpayers of getting the VA loan.
-Certain groups (surviving spouses and those on VA disability) are exempt from paying the funding fee, but most are required to pay it.
+Certain groups (surviving spouses, those on VA disability, and Purple Heart recipients serving in an active-duty capacity) are exempt from paying the funding fee, but most are required to pay it.
 The funding fee ranges from 1.25% to 3.3% of the loan amount and varies based on how much your down payment is, whether you’re buying a home or refinancing, and which branch you served in.

 Conventional Loans Vs. FHA Loans